 The Department has trucks which can be checked out for research and fieldwork.
 These trucks are for project use by faculty and staff employed by the department.
 A fleet services FS-2 Form must be signed by the employee and kept on file with the department prior to use of a Fleet Services vehicle.
 A signed form and valid driver’s license must be presented to Laura Lehmann (111 Seitz Hall).
 Forms are kept on file in the department for as long as the employee is with the department.

 Our Department trucks are state vehicles and are considered service vehicles.
 As such, they can be parked in any service (S) space on campus.
 If no service spaces are available, they can be parked in faculty/staff (F/S) spaces or commuter/grad (C/G) spaces.
-Department trucks CAN NOT be parked in handicap or carpool spaces.
-Additionally, the service spaces directly behind Seitz Hall underneath the walkway are for TWO vehicles only.
-Vehicles are only allowed to park in the striped area of the parallel space.
-Parking a third vehicle in the line next to the F/S spaces behind the building is off limits.
-This is to allow for proper view for vehicles leaving the parking area between Seitz and Smyth.
-If you park a vehicle in the non-striped space you may be ticketed.
-The last person to use the vehicle and park it there will be responsible for the ticket.
+Department trucks CANNOT be parked in handicap or carpool spaces.
+The trucks may be parked behind Seitz by the loading bay door for short-term loading/unloading.
+Vehicles may NOT be parked behind Seitz in the striped No Parking area.
 If you have any questions regarding the use of departmental vehicles, please contact Laura Lehmann (111 Seitz).

-If you are involved in an accident while using a department truck you must contact the police and the department as soon as possible.
-Contact Barbara Wills at 540-231-6615 or Laura Lehmann at 540-231-6094 to report any accidents to the department.
+If you are involved in an accident while using a department truck, you must contact the police and the department as soon as possible.
+Contact Laura Eanes at (540) 231-6615 or Laura Lehmann at (540) 231-6094 to report any accidents to the department.
 Insurance information and a copy of the vehicle registration are located in the orange packet in the glove box of the truck.
 The orange packet has a blue form which must be filled out by the police officer on the scene and returned to the department as soon as possible.
 Further instructions for reporting the accident are outlined on the orange packet.